This astounding mesh would be inserted into your skull with a needle and add a "symbiotic digital layer to the human brain."

 Essentially, neural lace would add a “symbiotic digital layer to the human brain.”
 It would allow humans to access the Internet without tapping into those burdensome phones and computers.

-The lace is made from thin mesh, that could theoretically be inserted into your skull with a needle.
+The neural lace is made from thin mesh, that could theoretically be inserted into your skull with a needle.
 Over time, it would unravel and merge with your brain, growing and changing as it grows and changes.

 So far it’s been successfully tested on mice, allowing scientists to feel optimistic about future possibilities.